Configure a Linux MSBuild C++ project in Visual Studio

-This topic describes how to configure a C++ Linux project that is based on a Linux project template in Visual Studio.
-For information about CMake Linux Projects in Visual Studio, see Configure a Linux CMake Project .
+This topic describes how to configure a MSBuild-based Linux project as described in Create a Linux MSBuild C++ project in Visual Studio.
+For Linux CMake projects, see Configure a Linux CMake project.

-A variety of options can be configured for a Linux project with Visual Studio.
-To view these options, select the Project > Properties menu, or right click on the project in Solution Explorer and select Properties from the context menu.
+To view configuration options, select the Project > Properties menu, or right-click on the project in Solution Explorer and select Properties from the context menu.
 The General settings appear.

-By default, an executable (.out) is built with the tool.
-To build a static or dynamic library, or to use an existing Makefile, use the Configuration Type selection.
+By default, an executable (.out) is built.
+To build a static or dynamic library, or to use an existing Makefile, use the Configuration Type setting.

-For more information about the options in the property pages, see Linux Project Property Page Reference.
+For more information about the settings in the property pages, see Linux Project Property Page Reference.

-To change settings pertaining to the remote Linux computer, configure the remote options that appear in the General settings:
+To change settings related to the remote Linux computer, configure the remote settings that appear under General.

-To change the target Linux computer, use the Remote Build Machine entry.
+To specify a remote target Linux computer, use the Remote Build Machine entry.
 This will allow you to select one of the connections created previously.
-To create a new entry, please see the Connecting to Your Remote Linux Computer section.
+To create a new entry, see the Connecting to Your Remote Linux Computer section.

 The Remote Build Root Directory determines the root location of where the project is built on the remote Linux computer.
 This will default to ~/projects unless changed.